Sugar is the low-carb dieter’s enemy number one.

 Just like their evil brother sugar, most artificial sweeteners are a result of a complex refining process.
 They are not natural.

 If you follow Paleo diet, or simply trying to eat clean, then they are definitely not for you.
 Clean-eating-compliant ingredients such as honey or agave nectar are unfortunately quite high in carbs.

 Fight through the cravings to banish them forever

-As most sweet foods are laden with sugar, it is likely that your body is used to having a spike in blood sugar after eating something sweet.
-As artificial sweeteners don’t have an impact on your blood glucose, they may cause your body to crave carbs even more.
+As most sweet foods are laden with sugar, your body is used to having a spike in blood sugar after eating something sweet.
+As artificial sweeteners don’t have an impact on your blood glucose, this expectation won’t be realised.

-Many sweeteners include fillers, some of which are high in carbs
+Sweeteners include fillers, some are high in carbs

 Some sweeteners are not suitable for cooking or baking

-Sweeteners don’t work in baking in the same way as sugar does
+Sweeteners don’t work in baking like sugar does

 My recommendations for low-carb baking and desserts

-My favourite sweeteners are liquid Stevia or liquid sucralose for desserts, and Truvia (which is Stevia mixed with erythritol) for baking.
-Stevia is not quite as wholesomely natural as its producers try to claim – it is derived from a plant, but still undergoes a pretty full-on chemical refining process.
+Stevia extract is not quite as wholesomely natural as its producers try to claim.
+Although it is derived from a plant, it undergoes a full-on chemical refining process.
 However, I still think it is probably as natural as it can get in the world of no-carb sweeteners.